 Managing Resources with Project Server 2016 / Project Online

-For resource managers, line or department managers and their support staff that use Project Web App (PWA) and Project Server or Project Online
+For resource managers, line or department managers and their support staff that use Project Web App (PWA in Project Server) or Project Online

 About this Course

-This 2-day course prepares resource managers to manage their resources effectively in a Project Server environment.
-With Microsoft Project Server, many organizations have an opportunity to improve the resource management within their organization.
+This 2-day course prepares resource managers to manage their resources effectively in a Project Server or Project Online environment: Many organizations have an opportunity to improve resource management within their organization.
 The course is a hands-on workshop in which participants will work with a real database of projects of a virtual organization.
 Participants will do hands-on exercises.

 Each participant will receive a copy of the course manual and an electronic certificate with PDUs upon completion.

 After this course, you will:

 - Be aware of the main areas of resource management: Resource Capacity Planning, Resource Demand Management, Resource Balancing, Resource Allocation, Resource Usage Optimization, and Workload Leveling

 - Know business processes for allocating resources in a pure functional organization, matrix or pure project organization

 - Be able to determine a target resource capacity for the longer term (Resource Capacity Planning) or adjust the demand for resources to stay within their capacity (Demand Management / Workload Leveling)